 - Phases 6, 7 and 8: Add a vast network of secondary trails to fully open the park, expand exhibition and service spaces in the Museum Galleries, and reconfigure the Museum Store and existing MSV Reception Hall.

 Along with guiding the development of the Winchester campus, the MSV plan also addresses the future of the Museum’s nearby Rose Hill Farm in Frederick County.
-Rose Hill Park, a new community park opened on August 18, thanks to a partnership between the Frederick County Parks and Recreation Department (FCPRD) and the Museum of the Shenandoah Valley (MSV).
+Rose Hill Park, where, thanks to a partnership between the Frederick County Parks and Recreation Department (FCPRD) and the Museum of the Shenandoah Valley (MSV) a community park is now located.
 Developed on the MSV’s Rose Hill Farm property, the park includes a 1.25-mile walking trail, interpretive signage, a parking lot, and restrooms, all new.
 A 60-person picnic shelter opened at Rose Hill in the fall of 2016.
 (See the Press Release.)

 Led by MSV Executive Director Dana Hand Evans, Master Plan team members include Dr. Brent Glass, Director Emeritus, Smithsonian Museum of American History; Reader & Swartz Architects; Siteworks (landscape architects); Arentz Landscape Architects (landscape architects – Glen Burnie Gardens); The Design Minds, Inc. (visitor experience); Painter and Lewis, PLC (engineering); Jaffe Holden (acoustics, audio, video, amphitheater, IT infrastructure); Maral Kalbian (historic preservation consulting); Dennis Pogue, PhD (historic preservation consulting); Richard Lew (artist); Main Street Architects (Rose Hill Project), and Howard Shockey & Sons (preconstruction services).